facelessuser/pymdown-extensions/docs/src/markdown/faq.md

 ## Function References in YAML

+/// question
-> How do I specify function references in YAML if I am using a module like [MkDocs][mkdocs]?
+How do I specify function references in YAML if I am using a module like [MkDocs][mkdocs]?
+///

 Pymdown Extensions has a number of extensions that expose customization via options that take function references.
 If you are using a project like [MkDocs][mkdocs], which allows a user to configure Python Markdown extensions via YAML,